 (2) The Governor may by proclamation provide that this section shall cease to be in operation on a day fixed by the proclamation.

-”.

 4 Repealed by the Universities Legislation Amendment Act 2000.

 5 The Voluntary Membership of Student Guilds and Associations Act 1994 s.
 2 is a transitional provision that is of no further effect.